naltun/eyes.sh/README.md

 _eyes_ is proudly licensed under the GNU GPL v2.
 For more information on Free/Libre, Open Source Software, please read [Wikipedia](https://en.wikipedia.org/wiki/Free_and_open-source_software).

 Written by Noah Altunian (github.com/naltun)

+## DISCLAIMER
+This project is considered deprecated.
+Please refer to the latest iteration of Eyes, programmed in Golang.
+You can find it at [GitHub](https://github.com/naltun/eyes).